heteyszabolcs/mm_chr19_task/README.md

 conversion.py contains a biopython script converting fasta DNA sequence to fasta amino acid sequence.  <br/>
  <br/>
 __Additional script:__  <br/>
-python_env/visualization.py makes a ranked barplot using the abundance file computed by StringTie.
+python_env/visualization.py makes a ranked barplot in terms of TPM values using the abundance file computed by StringTie -A argument.